Mallick17/Multi-Process-Container-Nginx-CWAgent-Supervisord/README.md

 - Refresh the webpage and Check the Cloudwatch Console(Log Groups and Metrics) for the changes happened through CloudWatch Agent.

 Here is a complete Markdown documentation suitable for your `README.md`, explaining **why** and **how** to configure the CloudWatch Agent to group metrics by service name only (like `AnalyticsWorker`), avoiding clutter from individual container `host`, `fstype`, or `device` labels.

 ---

-# 📊 CloudWatch Agent Configuration for ECS Metrics Aggregation

-This guide explains how to configure the **Amazon CloudWatch Agent** to collect disk usage metrics (e.g., `disk_free`, `disk_used`) from ECS containers **and group them by service name only**, such as `AnalyticsWorker`.

-By default, metrics are pushed with dimensions like `host`, `fstype`, and `device`, which makes it difficult to aggregate across instances.
-This setup removes those extra dimensions and ensures a **clean, single-line view per service** in CloudWatch.

----